 Coeliac disease is not a food allergy or intolerance.
-It is an auto-immune condition which occurs in people who become sensitive to the protein gluten.
-Gluten is a protein found in wheat, rye and barley.
-Eating foods containing gluten has a life-long damaging effect on the bowel.
-Research shows that the disease may affect as many as 1 person in every 100, with the majority of those undiagnosed.
+It is an autoimmune condition which occurs in people who become sensitive to the protein gluten.

+Coeliac disease was once considered a rare condition of childhood.
+However, doctors are now diagnosing more people later in life.
+Research shows that the disease may affect as many as 1 person in every 100, with the majority of those un-diagnosed.

-Who is affected by coeliac disease?
+Who can get coeliac disease?

 Does coeliac disease run in families?

+Yes.
 Research has established that there is a genetic link to coeliac disease.
 One in ten relatives of a person diagnosed with coeliac disease may also be affected, so family screening is recommended.